articles

 Signs Your Baby is Ready for the 4 to 3 Nap Transition

-- Their morning and midday naps are consistently longer – closer to 1.5 hours.
+• Their morning and midday naps are consistently longer – closer to 1.5 hours.

-- Your baby is refusing the 4th nap regularly.
+• Your baby is refusing the 4th nap regularly.

-- The 4th nap is starting too late in the afternoon.
-When this nap starts at or after 5:00pm bedtime will likely be pushed too late.
+• The 4th nap is starting too late in the afternoon.
+When this nap starts at or after 5:00 pm bedtime will likely be pushed too late.

 Tips for Transitioning to 3 Naps

-- Be careful not to force the 4 to 3 nap transition.
+1. Be careful not to force the 4 to 3 nap transition.
 If baby isn’t ready it can cause them to become overtired quickly.
 Overtired babies have short naps, night wakings, restless sleep and have a harder time soothing.

-- Discontinue using wake times and begin using times on the clock.
+3. Discontinue using wake times and begin using times on the clock.
 Since your little one’s internal clock is established they are ready for set nap times on the clock.
-Ideally, morning nap is between 8:00 – 9:00 am and the afternoon nap is between 12:00 – 1:00 pm.
+Ideally, the morning nap is between 8:00 – 9:00 am and the afternoon nap is between 12:00 – 1:00 pm.
 The morning nap is mentally restorative, while the afternoon nap is physically restorative.
 It’s important these two naps are solid and offered at consistent times.
 The later afternoon catnap is not restorative, but its purpose is to ensure baby will make it to an age-appropriate bedtime without becoming overtired.

-Overall, this is a fairly natural transition and the start of an amazing new chapter with your baby – longer wake windows means more quality time and a consistent schedule brings more predictable days.
+Overall, this is a fairly natural transition and the start of an amazing new chapter with your baby – longer wake windows mean more quality time and a consistent schedule brings more predictable days.
 You got this!

 If you need more support dealing with this transition or if you are struggling with the dreaded 4-month sleep regression, the Bella Luna team is always here for you.
 Schedule a discovery call to talk about working together and getting your whole family sleeping!